 Premium Edition Pricing

-Subscribers also receive up to seven special editions per year billed at $5 each.
+Subscribers also receive up to eight special editions per year billed at $5 each.
 The Premium Editions are a great value, providing extra content, along with increased advertising and local information.

 Due to consistent increases in the price of newsprint, ink and transportation, subscribers should expect to see annual price adjustments.